 Prior to 2009, the City of Fillmore's treated effluent was discharged to the Santa Clara River and may have been a source of nitrate to groundwater.
 Agricultural return flows may also contribute nitrate to groundwater.
-Since 2009, the City of Fillmore's wastewater has been treated at the city's Water Recycling Plant and is no longer discharged to the river.
+Since 2009, the City of Fillmore's wastewater has been treated at the city's new Water Recycling Plant and is being recycled or discharged into an adjacent wetland and is no longer discharged to the river.